On Air Now

 The list of live music venues in the UK that have closed in recent years is long... and depressing.
 Is your favourite lost venue on here?
-From the Astoria and the Boardwalk to the Hacienda and the Cockpit, here are some of the ones we miss the most.
+From Earls Court and the Astoria to the Hacienda and the Cockpit, here are some of the ones we miss the most.

 The list of bands who played seminal live shows at this central London venue is an amazing one.
 Radiohead, Smashing Pumpkins, Red Hot Chili Peppers and Nirvana all found the atmosphere so special that they released live recordings from here.
 It was demolished in 2009 to make way for London's Crossrail system.